What is the Perinatal Mortality Review?

-Every month, a committee of doctors, nurses, public health and mental health professionals volunteer to meet to review infant and maternal deaths.
+Every month, a committee of multidisciplinary volunteers meet to review infant and maternal deaths.
 The goal is prevention of such deaths by improving systems of care.
 This review process has been in place in Utah since 1995.

 The Perinatal Mortality Review committee’s vision is to eliminate preventable infant and maternal deaths in Utah.